VisualComputingInstitute/TrackR-CNN/README.md

 tensorflow-gpu pycocotools numpy scipy sklearn pypng opencv-python munkres
 ```
 In particular, the code has been tested with Python 3.6.7 and Tensorflow 1.13.1.

+Furthermore, you'll need the [KITTI MOTS](https://www.vision.rwth-aachen.de/page/mots) dataset, where we assume you have a folder /path/to/kitti_mots with subfolders /path/to/kitti_mots/images containing the input images and /path/to/kitti_mots/instances containing the annotations.

-Also create the following directories for logs, model files etc.:
+Also, create the following directories for logs, model files etc. in the base directory of the repository:
 ```
 mkdir forwarded models summaries logs
 ```